 For release-16 UE capabilities for which both xDD and FRx differentiations are allowed, RAN2 intends to use “per band” capability signalling.

-Based on the above, the solution could be: Make those Rel-16 UE capabilities which have either XDD or FRX or both = ‘Yes’ to per band, if they are not already so.
+Based on the above, the solution could be: Make those Rel-16 UE capabilities which have both XDD and FRX = ‘Yes’ to per band, if they are not already so.

 Companies are requested to provide their view on the above solution or provide other suggestions: